ladybug-tools/hb-radiance-primer/text/components/Annual_Results_to_Data.md

 #### Inputs
 * ##### results [Required]
 An list of annual Radiance result files from the "HB Annual Daylight" component (containing the .ill files and the sun-up-hours.txt).
 This can also be just the path to the folder containing these result files.
+* ##### dyn_sch
+Optional dynamic Aperture Group Schedules from the "HB Aperture Group Schedule" component, which will be used to customize the behavior of any dyanmic aperture geometry in the output metrics.
+If unsupplied, all dynamic aperture groups will be in their default state in for the output metrics.
 * ##### sel_pts [Required]
 A point or list of points, which will be used to filter the sensors for which data collections will be imported.
 * ##### all_pts [Required]